eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 ## Verifying the Installation

 Once deployment has completed, Hono's external API endpoints are exposed via corresponding Kubernetes *Services*.
-The following command lists all services and their endpoints:
+The following command lists all services and their endpoints (replace `hono` with the namespace that you have deployed to):

 ~~~sh
 kubectl get service -n hono